DockYard/ember-service-worker/docs/_documentation/getting_started.md

 ### Installation

-To get started with Ember Service Worker, install the addon in your exisiting Ember.js project:
+To get started with Ember Service Worker, install the addon in your existing Ember.js project:

 {% highlight shell %}